-Our pets are everything when it comes to taking care of them.
-It’s our job as owners to make they are groomed, have the proper shots and are being fed good decent food.
+When it comes to taking care of them, our pets are everything to us.
+It is our job as owners to groom them, give them the proper shots, and make sure they are being fed not only decent, but the very best dog food.
 A lot pet owners are very strict on what their dog may eat.
-Often times, the pet might lose interest in a particular type of food you’ve been feeding them for months.
-That said, there are some way you can rejuvenate your pet’s eating needs by possibly mixing their foods, especially for dogs.
+Often times though, the pet might lose interest in a particular type of food you’ve been feeding them for months.
+That said, there are some ways you can rejuvenate your pet’s eating habits simply by mixing their foods, especially for dogs.

-If you are currently feeding your dog wet of dry food, there are certainly benefits for doing this.
-Dry food is normally the best option for most pet owners because it’s just cheaper and easier.
-It really helps their oral health when they are chewing.
-They experience a brushing effect that is removing tarter and plaque buildup, loosening bacteria and getting rid of nasty bad breath.
+If you are currently feeding your dog wet and dry food, there are certainly benefits for doing this.
+Dry food is normally the best option for most pet owners because it’s just cheaper and easier to prepare.
+It helps their oral health too when they are chewing.
+They experience a brushing effect, removing tartar and plaque buildup, killing bacteria, and getting rid of nasty bad breath.

-Wet Food often is not the best for some owners.
-However, if you find that your pet is not finishing his or her plate, the wet food may be the solution.
-Many dogs gravitate to its smell and texture.
-Wet food is good for keeping your dog hydrated.
+Wet food often is not the best for some owners.
+However, if you find that your pet is not finishing his or her plate wet dog food may be the solution.
+Many dogs are attracted to its smell and texture.
+Wet food is good for keeping your dog hydrated too.
 Depending on your fussy dog’s diet, you may want to consider mixing both wet and dry dog food.

 Why Would You Want To?